xtcyclist/readinglist-cxt/README.md

 readinglist.pl is a simple perl script aiming to help you automatically extract titles and authors from a BibText file, generate a html page and upload it to a server.

+In the html, a link is generated automatically which allows you to search the title in Google Schoalr by simply clicking on it.

 Steps to use it:

 (1) Instlal Perl and requried packages: Net::SCP and Net::SCP::Expect;